ray-oh/Optimus/docs/ORCHESTRATION.md

 Examples of some of these features include

 ## Workflow dashboard
-Clean modern dashboard to monitor all automation flows - success and failures.
+Clean modern dashboard to monitor status of all automation flows e.g. late runs, successfully completed runs, or failed runs.

 ![Job status](https://user-images.githubusercontent.com/115925194/210257428-04b69f63-fda3-4152-96c8-9d3eb75309a8.png)

 Both manually triggered and scheduled unattended runs can be monitored from this single dashboard.
 Unattended are distinguished from manual runs with the server/computer name on which the job is deployed to.
-E.g. cscKPI-CDAPHKGRPPA03(***flowname***-***servername)
+E.g. cscKPI-CDAPXXX03 where cscKPI is the ***flow name*** of the automation script file and CDAPXXX03 is the ***computer or server name***

 ![Standard Dashboard View](https://user-images.githubusercontent.com/115925194/210257439-43ee5fff-6249-49d1-a9fd-9fdfbaa98773.png)